ElvenTools/elven-tools-dapp/README.md

 --- or ---

-1. git clone the repo
+1. clone or download the repo code
-2. cd elven-tools-dap
+2. cd elven-tools-dapp
 3. npm install
 4. configure .env.local (you can copy the contents of the .env.example)
 6. npm run dev